teamworktf/website_api/README.md

-# teamwork.tf public API
+# teamwork.tf API

-This document holds all available developer functions that available to the public.
+This document describes all public endpoints that are available in the API.
 Are you interested in additional information that we might be able to provide?
 Make sure to [contact](https://teamwork.tf/about) us!

-## Banner image for gameservers
+## Banner image for gameservers (no API key required)

-You can request two type of image banners for any (populated) TF2 gameserver.
-The two formats are available at:
+You can use these images on your own website, to show information about a certain gameserver.
+These are available in two formats:

 ```
 https://teamwork.tf/community/quickplay/  ip:port  /550x125.png